TaxoPress/Tag-Groups/readme.txt

 ## Tag Groups Pro ##

 > <strong>Upgrade to Tag Groups Pro</strong><br />
 > This plugin is the free version of TaxoPress.
-The Pro version of TaxoPress has extra features and expert support. <a href="https://taxopress.com/pro" title="TaxoPress Pro">Click here to organize, optimize and showcase your content with TaxoPress now!</a>
+The Pro version of TaxoPress has extra features and expert support.
+[Click here to organize, optimize and showcase your content with TaxoPress now!](https://taxopress.com/tag-groups)

 ## The TaxoPress and Tag Groups plugins ##